 What we do

-We have a range of responsibilities in relation to complaints about community and disability services:
+We have a range of responsibilities in relation to complaints about community services:

 - we handle complaints, and help service receivers to make complaints